jeanmbt/snubesch/README.md

 ## Technologies

-This project was developed with the following technologies:
+It was developed with the following technologies:

 - React
 - TypeScript